spinnaker/spinnaker.github.io/setup/index.md

 If you're new to Spinnaker and you want a quick way to evaluate it, try out one of the [quickstart solutions](/setup/quickstart/).
-These are demos for evaluation only and are not suitable for us in production.
+These are demos for evaluation only and are not suitable for use in production.

 ## Install it